 Self-Service Data Comes of Age in 2018.

-Historically IT served the business with tools like Cognos, Business Objects, and Informatica.
+Historically, IT served the business with tools like Cognos, Business Objects, and Informatica.
 Then BI Visualization tools came along and showed there was a way for business users to do self-service BI.
 That only worked if all your data was in a single table, otherwise, you were back at IT doing ETL.
 Then along came self-service prep that alleviated that issue but then the business user could not find the data they needed, so they required a catalog and discovery tool.
-IT was concerned about the developing “Wild West” data environment and needed to deploy governance, security, and data quality tools; most recently, collaboration and community tools have begun to emerge as a critical element of shared learning and insight to reduce repetitive tasks and shorten learning curves.
+IT was concerned about the developing “Wild West” data environment and needed to deploy governance, security, and data quality tools.
+Recently, collaboration and community tools have emerged as a critical element of shared learning and insight to reduce repetitive tasks and shorten learning curves.

 Organizations will no longer need to deploy and maintain large Hadoop environments for their data and analytic needs.